Visa to Nigeria: cost, terms, features

 Planning a trip to Nigeria?

-We've compiled all the information you need to make your trip go smoothly!
+We have gathered all the necessary information for you to make your journey smooth!

-What types of visas are there for traveling to Nigeria?
+What types of visas are available for travel to Nigeria?

-Nigeria offers different types of visas depending on the purpose of your trip.
-The most common ones are:
+Nigeria offers various types of visas depending on the purpose of your trip.
+The most common are:

 • Tourist visa: for short-term tourist trips.